 - 3 cups cream

 - Cook bacon in a large soup pot until crisp.
-Remove bacon from pan and once cooled chop into small pieces.
+Remove bacon from pan and allow to cool.
+Chop in small pieces and set aside.4 slices bacon

-- Add butter, bay leaves, thyme and onion to the pot and cook until the onions are soft.
+- Add butter, bay leaves, thyme and onion to the pot and cook until the onions are soft.2 Tablespoons butter, 3 small onions, 3 bay leaves, 1 Tablespoon chopped thyme

 - Stir in cream and chopped bacon.
-Adjust salt and pepper to your taste.
+Adjust salt and pepper to your taste.3 cups cream

 - Serve immediately.